-- a lateral resistance, often represented under the form of p-y curves, including the three following components: - o a frontal reaction (passive pressure of the ground); - o a reaction at the back of the pile, which can have the same direction than the frontal reaction (case of a clay without gapping), an opposite direction (active pressure in the case of a sand), or be null (case of a clay with gapping); - o a tangential shear strength along the shaft; - shear strength at the base of the pile (possibly represented under the form of a TB-y curve); - axial shear stress along the shaft, generated by the rotation of the pile.
-These stresses lead to a resistant moment that can be modelled by M-θ curves distributed along the pile; - a rotational resistance MB at the base of the pile (usually not subject to modelling).
+- a frontal reaction (passive pressure of the ground); - a reaction at the back of the pile, which can have the same direction than the frontal reaction (case of a clay without gapping), an opposite direction (active pressure in the case of a sand), or be null (case of a clay with gapping); - · a tangential shear strength along the shaft; - shear strength at the base of the pile (possibly represented under the form of a T_B-y curve); - axial shear stress along the shaft, generated by the rotation of the pile.
+These stresses lead to a resistant moment that can be modelled by M-θ curves distributed along the pile;

+a rotational resistance M_B at the base of the pile (usually not subject to modelling).